fc7/pacman/README.md

 npm run dev
 ```

+It assumes a mongodb server running locally.

 ## Create Application Container Image

-### Docker Container Image
+### Container Image

 The [Dockerfile](docker/Dockerfile) performs the following steps:

-1. It is based on Node.js LTS Version 6 (Boron).
+1. It uses the ubi9/nodejs-18-minimal from Red Hat as base image.
-1. It then clones the Pac-Man game into the configured application directory.
+1. It clones the Pac-Man game (static files and code of backend) into the configured application directory.
-1. Exposes port 8080 for the web server.
+1. It exposes port 8080 for the web server.
-1. Starts the Node.js application using `npm start`.
+1. It starts the Node.js application using `npm start`.

 To build the image run:

 ```
 cd docker
-docker build -t <registry>/<user>/pacman-nodejs-app .
+podman build -t <registry>/<user>/pacman-nodejs-app .
 ```

-You can test the image by running:
+You can test it by running:

 ```
-docker run -p 8000:8080 <registry>/<user>/pacman-nodejs-app
+podman create --name pacman -p 8080:8080 --pod new:pacman-app <registry>/<user>/pacman-nodejs-app
+podman create pod --name mongo --pod pacman-app docker.io/bitnami/mongodb:latest podman pod start pacman-app
 ```
+This will start a mongodb instance and the pacman webapp as two container images running in the same pod.

-And going to `http://localhost:8000/` to see if you get the Pac-Man game.
+Go to `http://localhost:8000/` to see if you get the Pac-Man game.

 Once you're satisfied you can push the image to the container registry.

 ```
-docker push <registry>/<user>/pacman-nodejs-app
+podman push <registry>/<user>/pacman-nodejs-app
 ```

 ### Building using an s2i image

 ```
-s2i build . centos/nodejs-6-centos7 pacman
+s2i build . ubi9/nodejs-18-minimal pacman
 ```

+## Credentials

+Originally written by [platzh1rsch](http://platzh1rsch.ch) and modified by [Ivan Font](http://ivanfont.com).
+You can get the original code [here](https://github.com/platzhersh/pacman-canvas)
+or the original modified version [here](https://github.com/font/pacman).

+NodeJS backend updated and refactored by François Charette ([this repo](https://github.com/fc7/pacman)).